 - The typical American diet contains too many high-calorie foods devoid of nutrients: soda, chips, crackers, cookies and candy bars.
 They add to your weight, and raise your blood sugar and bad LDL cholesterol levels.

-2. Choose healthy
+2. Choose healthy versus unhealthy fats.

 - Healthy (unsaturated) fats don’t turn solid at room temperature, and include plant oils, nuts, olives, avocado and fatty fish.